0xmic/0xmic.github.io/README.md

 ## License

-All the original content (posts and pages) is Copyright Michael L.
+All the original content (posts and pages) is Copyright 0xmic.

 All other directories and files are MIT Licensed.